 This book can teach you how to make good friends in college, how to influence people by your way of talking, and how to make a healthy relationship with anyone, it doesn’t matter whether you’re introverted or extroverted.

-If I talk about the principles that you can adopt from this book are:
+If I talk the principles that you can adopt from this book are:

 - Be genuinely interested in other people.

 - Don’t just talk about yourself, be a good listener also.
-Encourage others to talk about themselve.
+Encourage others to talk about themselves.

 - Make the other person feel important and do it sincerely.
-Appeciate them even for a little help.
+Appreciate them even for a little help.

 - The only way to get the best of an argument is to avoid it.